 Tips for Families

-• Learn Some French: Many Acadians are bilingual, but knowing a few French phrases can enhance your cultural experience and interactions.
+• Learn Some French: Many Acadians are bilingual, but knowing a few French phrases will go a long way.

 • Cultural Engagement: Encourage kids to engage with the Acadian culture through music, dance, and food.
 It’s a great way to make the trip more memorable.